Labonneguigue/Labonneguigue.github.io/_posts/2018-05-28-Udacity-Self-Driving-Car-Nanodegree.md

     image: ./images/udacity.png
 ---

-_I have now completed the nanodegree from Udacity.
+_I have now completed the Nanodegree from Udacity.
 It was an incredible learning experience.
 I'll first go through the pros and cons of this program and then I'll list all the projects I had the opportunity to work on._

 ### 👍 Pros

 First, I highly appreciated the lessons, I found them thorough and well thought.
-The instructors made it very easy for me to understand every concept, for example, I couldn't fully understand Kalman Filters out of University but after Sebastian Thrun's lesson I could apply them in several Nanodegree projects but more importantly I could use one at work.
+The instructors made it very easy for me to understand every concept, for example, I couldn't fully understand Kalman Filters out of University but after Sebastian Thrun's lesson I could apply them in several Nanodegree projects but more importantly, I could use one at work.

 On top of the content covered in the lessons, they give some links to more in-depth materials for students to dig even deeper into a particular topic.
 For each project, plenty of resources are provided (such as purpose-built simulators) which encourage the students to spend more time than is required to make their implementation stand out.